Phonological change: Loss

 In Hoenigswald's original scheme, loss, the disappearance of a segment, or even of a whole phoneme, was treated as a form of merger, depending on whether the loss was conditioned or unconditioned.
 The "element" that a vanished segment or phoneme merged with was "zero".

-The situation in which a highly inflected language has formations without any affix at all (Latin alter "(the) other", for example) is quite common, but it is the only one (nominative singular masculine: altera nominative singular feminine, alterum accusative singular masculine, etc.) of the 30 forms that make up the paradigm that is not explicitly marked with endings for gender, number, and case.
+The situation in which a highly inflected language has formations without any affix at all (Latin alter "(the) other", for example) is quite common; but alter (nominative singular masculine) is the only one of the 30 forms (altera nominative singular feminine, alterum accusative singular masculine, etc.) that make up the paradigm that is not explicitly marked with endings for gender, number, and case.

 From a historical perspective, there is no problem since alter is from *alteros (overtly nominative singular and masculine), with the regular loss of the short vowel after *-r- and the truncation of the resulting word-final cluster *-rs.
 Descriptively, however, it is problematic to say that the "nominative singular masculine" is signaled by the absence of any affix.
 It is simpler to view alter as more than what it looks like, /alterØ/, "marked" for case, number, and gender by an affix, like the other 29 forms in the paradigm.
 It is merely that the "marker" in question is not a phoneme or sequence of phonemes but the element /Ø/.

 Along the way, it is hard to know when to stop positing zeros and whether to regard one zero as different from another.
-For example, if the zero not-marking can (as in he can) as "third person singular" is the same zero that not-marks deer as "plural", or if are both basically a single morphological placeholder.
+For example, is the zero not-marking can (as in he can) as "third person singular" the same zero that not-marks deer as "plural", or are both basically a single morphological placeholder?
 If it is determined that there is a zero on the end of deer in three deer, it is uncertain whether English adjectives agree with the number of the noun they modify, using the same zero affix.
 (Deictics do so: compare this deer, these deer.)
 In some theories of syntax it is useful to have an overt marker on a singular noun in a sentence such as My head hurts because the syntactic mechanism needs something explicit to generate the singular suffix on the verb.
 Thus, all English singular nouns may be marked with yet another zero.

 It seems possible to avoid all those issues by considering loss as a separate basic category of phonological change, and leave zero out of it.

 As stated above, one can regard loss as both a kind of conditioned merger (when only some expressions of a phoneme are lost) and a disappearance of a whole structure point.
 The former is much more common than the latter.